Andrew256CRO/CPlusPlus_OOP_SimpleProject/README.md

 # C-OOP_SimpleProject
-Simple and easy C++ code in which I demonstrate the OOP basics and some more advanced ones.
+Simple and easy C++ code in which I demonstrate the OOP basics and some more advanced ones(vector sort included)